Notargets/avs/screen/main_gl_thread_objects/README.md

 ## What kind of functions go here?

-The implementation detail code for geoms, etc should go here for clarity.
+The implementation detail code for geoms, etc, should go here for clarity.

 ## What kind of functions go in the screen directory?